Personality Trait Theory

 - Teaching is … reminding.

 SynopsisPersonality Psychology focuses on and seeks to understand differences among individuals – where “personality” is understood as a pattern of thoughts, emotions, behaviors, and motivations, as summoned by different conditions and situations.
-Not a unified domain, apart from an interest in individual well-being, camps within Personality Psychology splits along alignments with Behaviorisms, Psychoanalytic Theories, Humanisms, Learner Trait Discourses, and Identity Discourses.
-Some prominent subdiscourses of Personality Psychology include:
+Not a unified domain, apart from an interest in individual well-being, camps within Personality Psychology split along alignments with Behaviorisms, Psychoanalytic Theories, Humanisms, Learner Trait Discourses, and Identity Discourses.
+Some prominent associated discourses and subdiscourses of Personality Psychology include:

 - Differential Psychology – Breaking with the trend of modern psychology to examine social or situational influences on personality, Differential Psychology focuses on the level of individual psyches as is names and classifies differences among personalities.

-- Locus of Control – Concerned with whether one sees oneself as having control (internal locus) or subject to social or other forces (external locus), Locus of Control addresses personal perceptions of agency and autonomy and their attitudes toward fate and chance.
+- Locus of Control (Julian Rotter, 1960s) – Concerned with whether one sees oneself as having control (internal locus) or subject to social or other forces (external locus), Locus of Control addresses personal perceptions of agency and autonomy and their attitudes toward fate and chance.
+Subconstructs include:

 - Quantified Self (Lifelogging) – Enabled by wearable technologies and ubiquitous connectivity, Quantified Self refers to self-tracking of mental, physical, and/or emotional data, typically for the purpose of improving daily functioning through tools for surveillance and analysis of self.

 - Self-Actualization – Originally described as the highest level of psychological development in Maslow’s Hierarchy of Needs, Self-Actualization has evolved into a discourse on its own.
 As the name suggests, this discourse is associated with one’s efforts toward self-fulfilment or the realization of one’s potential.